Sam Mendes’ Beatles Movies: What We Know So Far

 The Beatles are no strangers to cinema.
 Not only did Paul, John, Ringo and George lead the movies A Hard Day’s Night, Help!, Magical Mystery Tour and Yellow Submarine, they’ve also been the subject of several documentaries, and their music has been prominently featured in movies like Across the Universe and Yesterday (with the latter being possible thanks to a deal between Working Title Films and Apple and Sony).
 They even once tried to get their own Lord of the Rings adaptation off the ground.

 However, Sam Mendes’ Beatles movies are the first time that scripted cinematic stories about these men have been approved by Paul and Ringo, as well as the estates of John and George.
-All four band members’ full life stories and music rights have been granted by those individuals and Apple Corps Ltd., the corporation that manages The Beatles’ music and various other media ventures.
+The full life stories and music rights of all four band members have been granted by those individuals and Apple Corps Ltd., the corporation that manages The Beatles’ music and various other media ventures.

-Given the success of music biopics from recent years like Bohemian Rhapsody, Elvis, and the upcoming Springsteen: Deliver Me from Nowhere, making a movie about The Beatles seems like it would be a no-brainer, but releasing four movies about them across the span of a month could lead to this becoming the cinematic event of 2028.
+Given the success of music biopics from recent years like Bohemian Rhapsody, Elvis, A Complete Unknown, and the most recent Springsteen: Deliver Me from Nowhere, making a movie about The Beatles seems like it would be a no-brainer, but releasing four movies about them across the span of a month could lead to this becoming the cinematic event of 2028.

 CinemaBlend will continue sharing the big updates on how Sam Mendes’ Beatles movies are progressing, so keep your eyes peeled.
 In the meantime, find out what movies are coming out later this year with the 2025 movie schedule.